 Notably, the results of the present study on the effect of isoquercitrin on human granulosa cells indicate, that isoquercitrin could scavenge intracellular ROS production at lower concentrations and is able to decrease oxidative stress in HGL5 cells in vitro.
-Isoquercitrin isolated from Thuja orientalis was able to scavenge reactive oxygen species (H_2O_2 , •OH and O2•-) as demonstrated by staining of cultures as well as the generation of individual radical species at 50 μM concentration (Jung et al. 2010).
-Isolated from Acer okamotoanum, isoquercitrin was able to ameliorate H_2O_2 -induced oxidative stress by successfully inhibiting the production of ROS in human neuronal cells at a concentration of 10 μ g.ml-1.
+Isoquercitrin isolated from Thuja orientalis was able to scavenge reactive oxygen species (H_2O_2 , •OH and O2•-) as demonstrated by staining of cultures as well as the generation of individual radical species at 50 μ M concentration (Jung et al. 2010).
+Isolated from Acer okamotoanum, isoquercitrin was able to ameliorate H2O2-induced oxidative stress by successfully inhibiting the production of ROS in human neuronal cells at a concentration of 10 μg.ml-1.
 The antioxidant property of isoquercitrin molecule was believed to be attributed by its catechol moiety in B ring as the biological activity of flavonoids depend on the number and position of -OH as well as the presence of sugar.
 Based on the findings, isoquercitrin has been considered useful as a preventive and therapeutic agent for neurodegenerative diseases including Alzheimer's disease (Kim et al. 2019).
-On the other hand, in rat hippocampal neuronal cells pretreatment with isoquercitrin at 25, 50 and 100 μg.ml-1 for 24 hours prior to 4 hours of oxygen glucose deprivation and 24 hours of normoxia was not sufficient to reduce the generation of ROS although a concentration-dependent trend of decline was noted (Chen et al. 2017).
-Antioxidant activity of isoquercitrin at $10-100 \mu$ M concentration range was also evident by the activation of glutathione peroxidase enzyme apart from the reduction of malondiadehyde levels in 6-hydroxydopamine-induced PC-12 cells and the reduction of superoxide dismutase activity (Magalingam et al. 2016), which, in turn, is believed to catalyze the detoxification of detrimental superoxide radicals to less toxic molecules thus leading to attenuation of oxidative stress (Duong et al. 2008).
+On the other hand, in rat hippocampal neuronal cells pretreatment with isoquercitrin at 25, 50 and 100 μg.ml-1 for 24 h prior to 4 h of oxygen glucose deprivation and 24 h of normoxia was not sufficient to reduce the generation of ROS although a concentration-dependent trend of decline was noted (Chen et al. 2017).
+Antioxidant activity of isoquercitrin at 10-100 μM concentration range was also evident by the activation of glutathione peroxidase enzyme apart from the reduction of malondiadehyde levels in 6-hydroxydopamine-induced PC-12 cells and the reduction of superoxide dismutase activity (Magalingam et al. 2016), which, in turn, is believed to catalyze the detoxification of detrimental superoxide radicals to less toxic molecules thus leading to attenuation of oxidative stress (Duong et al. 2008).
+These findings further support the clinical potential of isoquercitrin in the management of oxidative stress in neurodegenerative diseases.